Logarithmic Asymptotic Relations Between $p$-Values and Mutual Information: Introduction

 \subsubsection{Occurring probability of information exchange during many observations}

-When we repeat the above trial $N$ times, we obtain the following Theorem 2. \textbf{T{ HEOREM} 2.} \\ \textit{Let $X$ and $Y$ be random variables that follow a uniform distribution.
-If we repeat the trial of observing information exchange between them $N$ times, then the probability $P_{N\cdot MI}$ that the total magnitude of MI shared by them becomes $N\cdot MI$ is represented as }
+When we repeat the above trial $N$ times, we obtain the following Theorem \ref{th2}. \begin{thm} Let $X$ and $Y$ be random variables that follow a uniform distribution.
+If we repeat the trial of observing information exchange between them $N$ times, then the probability $P_{N\cdot MI}$ that the total magnitude of \MI shared by them becomes $N\cdot MI$ is represented as